Proposed railways in Sydney: Action for Transport 2010, 1998

-Of these proposals, only the Airport line and the Epping- Chatswood section of the Parramatta Rail Link, which were already under construction or advanced planning, were completed in 2000 and 2009 respectively.
-The North West railway line from Epping to Rouse Hill would also later be completed in 2019 but as a Sydney Metro rapid transit system instead, utilising Epping- Chatswood section of the Parramatta Rail Link.
+Of these proposals, only the Airport line and the Epping - Chatswood section of the Parramatta Rail Link, which were already under construction or advanced planning, were completed in 2000 and 2009 respectively.
+The North West railway line from Epping to Rouse Hill would also later be completed in 2019 but as a Sydney Metro rapid transit system instead, utilising Epping - Chatswood section of the Parramatta Rail Link.
 However, most of the proposed roads and motorways outlined in the same paper have been constructed.

 Bondi Beach railway

-In 1996, the NSW government proposed a privately funded extension of the Eastern Suburbs railway from Bondi Junction to Bondi Beach.
+In 1996, the NSW government proposed a privately funded extension of the Eastern Suburbs railway line from Bondi Junction to Bondi Beach.
 The final proposed version of the line would have seen a single track extension ending in a station under Bondi Beach park, with a premium (extra $2.50 proposed) added to ticket prices.
-The Bondi Beach Railway Company, a consortium of Lend Lease Infrastructure and the Macquarie Bank, proposed to build and maintain the railway at a cost of $197 million and to operate it for a 30-year term.
+The Bondi Beach Railway Company, a consortium of Lendlease and Macquarie Bank, proposed to build and maintain the railway at a cost of $197 million and to lease it to CityRail for a 30-year term, after which ownership would transfer to the State Rail Authority.
 The proposal met with fierce opposition from local residents who were concerned with the loss of parkland, fare premium, and little potential use by residents.
 After a degree of planning and gaining Federal Government backing, the proposal was dropped in 1999.